 The Special Interest Group (SIG) initiative was introduced at the 2001 Conference.
-CAA currently have three active SIGs:
+CAA currently have five active SIGs:

 - Complex Systems Simulation

 - 3D spatial analysis